sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <details markdown="1">
 <summary><b>Example</b></summary>
-To illustrate, consider a vision-language model analyzing the caption: *"A cat sitting on a mat."*
+To illustrate, consider a vision language model analyzing the caption: *"A cat sitting on a mat."*
 - A probe could be trained to predict spatial relationships (e.g., object positioning) from intermediate representations of the model.
 - Another probe might predict visual attributes, such as "furry" or "striped," encoded in the text embeddings.